Wrinkles, rucks, and folds formed in a heavy sheet on a frictional surface: Displacement and stress in the contact region

 \subsection{Displacement}

 We first examine the in-plane displacement using the simulation data shown in Fig.~\ref{Figure01} (with a finite value of $\mu=0.32$).
 The displacement vector $\bm{u}(r, \theta)$ in the contact region is shown in Fig.~\ref{Figure05}(a).
 The color of the arrows represents $|\bm{u}(r, \theta)| / \Delta x$, where $\Delta x$ is the representative mesh size.
-We observed inward slip within the contact region as the indentation proceeded, most prominently near $r\sim R$.
+We observe inward slip within the contact region as the indentation proceeded, most prominently near $r\sim R$.

 For sufficiently small $d$, a region of moderately large displacements ($|\bm{u}|/\Delta x \gtrsim 10^{-3}$) exists, whereas the displacement in the surrounding area is much smaller than the mesh size $\Delta x$ [Fig.~\ref{Figure05}(a--i)].
-Fig.~\ref{Figure05}(b-i) shows the azimuthally averaged radial displacement, defined as $\overline{u_r}(r) \equiv (2\pi)^{-1}\oint u_r(r, \theta)\, d\theta$, which reveals that the interface between regions of ``large'' and ``small'' displacement lies near $r/R \sim 5$.
+The fact that $|\bm{u}|$ is extremely small compared to $\Delta x$ may suggest that the shear stress between the substrate and the sheet does not exceed the maximum static frictional force (per unit area).
+Based on this observation, we assume the threshold for determining whether or not the sheet slides with respect to the substrate as $|\bm{u}|/\Delta x = 10^{-3}$.
+Fig.~\ref{Figure05}(b-i) shows the azimuthally averaged radial displacement $\overline{u_r}(r)$, which reveals that the interface between regions of ``large'' and ``small'' displacement lies near $r/R \sim 5$.
 As $d$ increases, this interface moves outward, and eventually the entire contact region undergoes a substantial inward slip [see Fig.~\ref{Figure05}(a-ii) and (b-ii); see also SM~\S III].
 We refer to this state as {\it complete slipping}.

 We also plot the azimuthally averaged radial displacement at the sheet edge, $r = a$, in Fig.~\ref{Figure05}(c).
 This indicates that the contact region has already reached a completely slipping state at the onset of wrinkling.
-This scenario, in which wrinkle formation occurs after the onset of complete slipping, is observed for a wide range of parameter values considered in this study [see SM~\S III].
+This scenario, in which wrinkle formation occurs after the onset of complete slipping, is observed for a wide range of parameter values considered in this study.
+The critical displacement at the onset of complete slipping is further discussed in SM~\S III.
 Accordingly, in the following analysis, we restrict our theoretical investigation to the stress field at the contact surface in the case of complete slipping.